foundata/guidelines/golang-style-guide.md

 [*⇑ Back to TOC ⇑*](#table-of-contents)

-Go is a statically typed, compiled general-purpose language with first-class concurrency, a comprehensive standard library and a toolchain that produces self-contained binaries.
+Go is a statically typed, compiled general-purpose language defined by the [Go language specification](https://go.dev/ref/spec), with first-class concurrency, a comprehensive standard library and a toolchain that produces self-contained binaries.
 Its main operational advantage for us is distribution: a Go program can usually be shipped as one static executable with no runtime or dependency installation on the target host.

 **Go is RECOMMENDED for:**